 You too have to return one day.
 The welcome will overwhelm you.

-From her exclusive "Eat Your Fruits and Veggies" series, Cassandra Tondro displays her 3 beautiful paintings at The Rose Cafe in Venice.
-Her collection will be on display from May 6 until July 7, so don't forget to stop by and visit!
-For more on Cassandra Tondro, visit her website at: http://www.tondro.com/
+From her exclusive "Eat Your Fruits and Veggies" series, Cassandra Tondro displayed her 3 beautiful paintings at The Rose Cafe in Venice.
+Her collection was on display from May 6 until July 7!

 (shown from left to right: "Broccoli in Garlic Sauce", "Stir-Fried Carrots and Peas", and "Sweet 'n Sour Eggplant")

-Archeology Museum at Naples(L) Terrace Houses at Ephesus (R)
+(shown from left to right: Archeology Museum at Naples, Terrace Houses at Ephesus)

 My wife and I, with another couple and their daughter, returned to our roots, in a way.
 We took a 12-day cruise through the Eastern Mediterranean, starting in Rome and Pompeii (40 years after we first tried to see it), then swinging into Greece.
 We saw dramatic Santorini -- beautiful white village perched perilously on the jagged edge of a caldera that might have been the scene of the worst volcanic explosion in recorded history.
 Rhodes dazzled with its history.
 Kusadasi in Turkey revealed the spectacular Ephesus, and the now-open-to-the-public Terrace Houses(see picture above), millennia-old three or four-story dwellings above the hustle of the main street's shops.
 Next up was Mykonos, with a side trip to the home of the gods, Delos.
 Our morning was a traipse through ancient ruins all over the small island; our afternoon was a sudden spot of blissful quiet amid a cruises packed with stops and sights.
 Athens was a must-see, though the Parthenon is really a political statement rather than a religious or human one.
 But the explanation of the roots of democracy, first born in Athens and only picked up again a millennium later by the US, made that day extra meaningful.
 And Olympia was a real treat.
 Ever since I was lucky enough to work the Olympics in LA in '84, the Games have meant something very special for me.
 We walked ourselves through much of Corfu, a complete mishmash of styles and construction and history and influences.
 Even stumbled on an important parade which now combines All Saints' Day with thanks for freeing the town from cholera in the distant past.
 We were supposed to see Dubrovnik, but a sudden nasty turn of weather prevented it; gave us a full day in Venice though, so we could see firsthand how it is when St. Mark's Square is under water.